garekchurch/garekchurch/README.md

 - 👋 Hi, I’m @garekchurch
 - 👀 I’m interested in Sports Analytics, Fitness & Nutrition, Chess, Cooking, and Traveling
 - 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on sports analytics projects related to Basketball, Soccer, and Baseball.
+- 💞️ I’m looking to collaborate on sports analytics projects related to American football, basketball, soccer, and baseball
 - 📫 How to reach me ... email: garekchurch@gmail.com

 <!---